 Description: Gets the effective enforcement for the specified hardware type.
 The effective enforcement is determined by resolving any conflicts between the policy enforcement type and the script enforcement type.
-The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, string Query.GetHardwarePolicyEnforcement(string hardwareType)
+The script enforcement type overrides the policy enforcement type; if the script enforcement type is inherit, the policy enforcement string Query.GetHardwarePolicyEnforcement(string hardwareType)

-Parameters: hardwareType - One of the hardware types listed in Data Types.
+Parameters: hardware Type - One of the hardware types listed in Data Types.